-Also known as self-stimulatory behavior, stimming is a common occurrence in people with autism.
+Also known as self-stimulatory behavior, different types of stimming are a common occurrence in people with autism and sensory processing difficulties.
 It can be used to describe repetitive movements such as rocking, jumping or flicking fingers.

 Each individual is different, however stimming usually occurs due to a lack or overload of sensory information from the environment.

 - Understimulation- With autism, some people may be under-sensitive to a specific sense.
 For example, Parents recently featured an article about the causes of stimming.
 It included an explanation from an adult with autism, who said that it helped her to fully feel parts of her body which felt dulled before engaging in the activity.

 - Overstimulation-in contrast, some behaviors may be the result of overstimulation or the person being unable to control their emotions.
 It can help to calm and focus individuals, however if they are experiencing negative emotions then more physical stims may become destructive.

 Typically, self-stimulatory behaviors can be attributed to one or more our senses:

 Repetitive movements that catch the eye, such as ceiling fans, screen savers and flipping through books are all types of visual stimming.
 They can attract the attention of the person, causing them to stare at the object for prolonged periods of time.